-Link to Sustainability Appraisal scoping report with revisions and additions that were made in response to comments received.
+The evidence base is contained in the Sustainability Appraisal Scoping Report.
+Revisions and additions that were made in response to comments received in consultations. www.watlingtonnp.org.uk

 Appendix 2: Policy context

 Relevant Policies and Programmes

 Documents assessed in the review of the policy context for key messages were: